vanthao03596/laravel-password-history/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/vanthao03596/laravel-password-history.svg?style=flat-square)](https://packagist.org/packages/vanthao03596/laravel-password-history)

-Keep a password history of your users to prevent them from reusing the same password, for security reasons like what google does.
+Keep a password history of your users to prevent them from reusing the same password, for security reasons like what Google, Apple does.

 ## Installation